 Florida man charged with COVID relief fraud

-A South Florida tax preparer received nearly $1 million in coronavirus relief funds after submitting more than 100 fraudulent applications for himself and others, federal prosecutors said.
+A Florida man tried to obtain about $1.5 million in coronavirus relief funds by filing false loan applications and by stealing the identifies of elderly victims, federal prosecutors said.

-Leonel Rivero, 35, of Miami, was charged Tuesday with wire fraud, according to court records.
-His first appearance hearing in Miami federal court is set for next Tuesday.
+A federal grand jury in Gainesville returned an indictment Tuesday for Jeremie Saintvil, of Delray Beach, according to court records.
+He was charged with bank fraud, making false statements to a federally insured institution, aggravated identity theft and making false statements..

-Rivero owned a tax-preparation business and submitted approximately 118 fraudulent loan applications on behalf of himself and his accomplices, according to the criminal complaint.
-Those loan applications sought a total of more than $2.3 million, and Rivero and his accomplices received approximately $975,582, investigators said.
-On each loan application, Rivero falsified the applicant’s prior-year income and expenses and submitted fraudulent IRS tax forms, officials said.
+According to the indictment, Saintvil submitted nine fraudulent loan applications last year to nine different federally insured credit unions and banks on behalf of businesses that did not exist.
+Saintvil falsified his identity and lied about the number of employees and payroll expenses of the non-existent companies, prosecutors said.
+Saintvil also opened accounts under the names of eight elderly victims in order to transfer the fraudulently obtained funds, officials said.

 The Paycheck Protection Program represents billions of dollars in forgivable small business loans for Americans struggling because of the COVID-19 pandemic.
 It's part of the coronavirus relief package that became federal law last March.